Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Mass mapping and masking effect

 where $\hat{P} = \hat{P}_1 + \rm i \hat{P}_2$ has components

 where $\boldsymbol{\ell}=(\ell_1, \,\ell_2)$ and $\ell^{2} = \ell_{1}^{2} + \ell_{2}^{2}$.
 The inverse relation is

-where the asterisk $^*$ denotes the complex conjugate.
-Since a degeneracy arises for $\ell_1 = \ell_2 = 0$ (mass-sheet degeneracy), we force the mean-convergence to be 0 across the field by setting the reconstructed $\ell = 0$ mode to 0.
+where the asterisk $(^*)$ denotes the complex conjugate.
+Since a degeneracy arises for $\ell_1 = \ell_2 = 0$ (mass-sheet degeneracy), we forced the mean-convergence to be zero across the field by setting the reconstructed $\ell = 0$ mode to zero.
 The above equation reads as